 No. Grades are only accessible to you through NEO and the Student Information System (ISIS).
-They are not shared with anyone else besides your instructor and Dean unless you explicitly authorize us to do so.
+They are not shared with anyone else besides your instructor, Dean and Student Services staff unless you explicitly authorize us to do so.

-1.10.4 Any Time - Academic Issues
+1.10.4.
+Any Time - Academic Issues